 For a healthy vegetarian diet, choose a variety of grains: brown rice, breads (whole grain when possible), pasta, cereals, and bulgur.
 Beans and peas — kidney, pinto, lentils, chickpeas — are a great way to balance grains and get a complete protein source.
 This category also includes tofu and tempeh, available at health food stores, and probably in some meal choices at your school's dining service.
 Fruits and veggies are also an important source of vitamins and minerals.
 If you eat dairy products, eat them in moderation or try low-fat or nonfat varieties.

 With whatever food choices you make, eat enough throughout the day so you are hungry, not starving, at night.
 Do you eat breakfast?
 If not, a bowl of cereal with fruit can help jump-start your day.
-If you are living in a residence hall, keep some food in your room, such as fresh fruit, yogurt, cereal, and milk.
+If you're living in a residence hall, keep some food in your room, such as fresh fruit, yogurt, cereal, and milk.
 You can also bring food with you to classes.
 Throw a piece of fruit in your bag for later, or carry some trail mix and dried fruit, graham crackers, rice cakes, or breadsticks, which won't spoil in your backpack.
 And you may want to eat several smaller meals throughout the day rather than three larger ones, if that's the case.

 Additionally, plan for and allow yourself a late-night study snack, roughly two hours before going to bed.
-With this plan, you'll know you are supposed to have a snack, so you'll be more likely to make a wise choice no matter where you are.
+With this plan, you'll know you're supposed to have a snack, so you'll be more likely to make a wise choice no matter where you are.
 Try a piece of fresh fruit, air-popped popcorn, nuts and raisins, or cut-up veggies.
 Avoid a highly sugared item, like a candy bar, because it can leave you feelig more hungry, and even tired.
 And watch how much you eat because calories can add up quickly.

 As you know, eating healthy at a cafeteria is only part of the challenge.
 Making time for physical activity is important, too.
 If you don't have time to formally integrate exercise into your schedule, walking and climbing stairs are a great way to get some exercise without taking up extra time.
 Get off a few stops early if you are taking mass transit and walk the rest of the way to your destination.
 You can also try climbing the stairs instead of taking the elevator all the time.
-You can also check out the exercise classes offered at your school's fitness center.
+Check out the exercise classes offered at your school's fitness center.
 They are usually free for students, and can complement your yoga class.
 Maybe you and a friend can sign up together and motivate each other to go; or, the two of you can agree to work out together twice a week.
 It sounds like you know what to do.
 The next step is to make a plan and follow through with it.
 Take it slowly, and don't get down on yourself if you miss a workout.
 You may want to speak to your health care provider or to a registered dietitian for more information.Alice!